Madison Square Garden (1925): Basketball

 The first professional basketball game was played in the 50th Street Garden on December 6, 1925, nine days before the arena officially opened.
 It pitted the Original Celtics against the Washington Palace Five.
 The Celtics won 35–31.
+The Original Celtics would also later become an official tenant for this rendition of the Madison Square Garden after previously becoming one in their first two professional basketball league seasons for the second rendition of the Madison Square Garden for the 1927–28 season of the American Basketball League before later leaving due to a combination of not having high crowd results when compared to other cities seeing the Original Celtics play and the ABL wanting to break up the team for being "too strong" against the rest of the league by comparison.
 The New York Knicks debuted there in 1946, although if there was an important college game, they played in the 69th Regiment Armory.
 Due to other event bookings in the arena, all their home games during the 1951, 1952 and 1953 NBA Finals were played at the Armory; thus MSG III never hosted an NBA Finals game.
 MSG III hosted the NBA All-Star Game in 1954, 1955 and 1968.

 In 1931, a highly successful college basketball triple header raised money for Mayor Jimmy Walker's Unemployment Relief Fund.
 In 1934, Ned Irish began promoting a successful series of college basketball double headers at the Garden featuring a mix of local and national teams.
 MSG III began hosting the National Invitation Tournament annually in 1938, and hosted seven NCAA men's basketball championship finals between 1943 and 1950.
 On February 28, 1940, Madison Square Garden hosted the first televised basketball games in a Fordham-Pitt and Georgetown-NYU doubleheader.
 A point shaving scandal involving games played at the Garden led the NCAA to reduce its use of the Garden, and caused some schools, including 1950 NCAA and NIT Champion City College of New York (CCNY), to be banned from playing there.